saucelabs/sauce-docs/docs/secure-connections/sauce-connect/faq.md

 ## What outbound ports do I need open for Sauce Connect Proxy?

 Sauce Connect Proxy can only communicate with Sauce Labs via `port 443`.
 This is not configurable.

-Sauce Connect Proxy requires an outbound access to several Sauce Labs REST API endpoints (over HTTPS) and, also, Sauce Connect Server (over TLS1.2-encrypted [KGP](/secure-connections/sauce-connect/advanced/kgp)).
+Sauce Connect Proxy requires outbound access to several Sauce Labs REST API endpoints (over HTTPS) and the Sauce Connect Server (over TLS1.2-encrypted [KGP](/secure-connections/sauce-connect/advanced/kgp)).
 See also [Data Center Endpoints](/basics/data-center-endpoints).

 ## When do I need to use Port 443 and how does it relate to the --proxy flag?